Hands On! has organized conferences since 1996. Here are a few examples!

 Keynote speakers were Professor Anne Bamford (UK), internationally awarded researcher in arts education, emerging literacies and visual communication, and Tilde Björfors (SWE), founder and artistic director of Circus Cirkör and the world’s only professor in contemporary circus.
 The conference opening was honoured by Her Majesty Queen Silvia.

 Participants were also invited on study visits at The Stockholm Transport Museum, Postmuseum, Skansen and Lill-Skansen and The Vasa Museum.
-Find out more about this conference at exploreconference.org.
+View conference videos.

 Ljubljana 2011 The theme of the 8th Hands On!
 Conference was Identity, Cultural Diversity and Heritage.
 Participants discussed the role of children’s museums in an age of rapid change.